Diagrammatics for Soergel categories

 One can extend this graphical method easily to handle other morphisms.
 As an example, we show the Merge map below.

 When $\xp$ enters a Merge, it is sent to $-1$.
-Similar pictures can be drawn for the Cap, and even simpler pictures can be drawn for the Split and EndDot, where no arrows are needed since 1-tensors are sent to 1-tensors.
-If you allow sums of such pictures, one can handle StartDot and Cup as well.
-With this method in place, checking (\ref{eqn-pullFarThru6Valent}) and both color variants of double overlap associativity using the following twist is particularly easy.
-Choose generators so that it is always $\xp$ passed to a 6-valent vertex, and not $\xi$ or $\xqq$.
+Almost the same pictures can be drawn for the Cap.
+Split and EndDot send 1-tensors to 1-tensors, and no arrows are needed.

-When there is a cup or a StartDot, this creates two terms, each of which must be evaluated separately.
-However, the terms can be written as $\xi \teni 1 - 1 \teni \xp$ or $1 \teni \xi - \xp \teni 1$, so we may choose the one whichever is more convenient.
+When there is a cup or a StartDot, a 1-tensor is sent to a sum of two terms, each of which must be evaluated separately.
+However, the sum can be written as either $\xi \teni 1 - 1 \teni \xp$ or $1 \teni \xi - \xp \teni 1$, so we may choose the one whichever is more convenient.
 Often the problem of having two terms is very temporary.
 For example, consider what happens to the 1-tensor under the map

 \igc{.3}{cupCap.eps}